 - Folate – plays a key role in health and fertility.
 It is crucial for proper brain function, it aids in the production of DNA and RNA, it works closely with vitamin B12 to help make red blood cells and help iron work properly in the body, and it is essential for women who are pregnant or planning to get pregnant to get enough folate to prevent birth defects.

-- Iron – heavy bleeding can contribute to iron deficiency, and increasing your iron intake was found to decrease symptoms of PMS in this study
+- Iron – heavy bleeding can contribute to iron deficiency, and increase your iron intake was found to decrease symptoms of PMS in this study

 - Zinc – has also been found to reduce the severity of menstrual cramping